 - Inert gasses like argon (“Ar”) and helium (“He”)

 Technically, MIG welding requires the use of inert gas only.
-That’s why the process is called “metal inert gas” welding.
+That’s why people call the process “metal inert gas” welding.

-If the shielding gas mixture contains active gasses, the welding process is named “metal active gas” welding, or MAG for short.
-But, most people call both approaches MIG welding because there isn’t an apparent difference.
+If the shielding gas mixture contains active gasses, the name switches to “metal active gas” welding, or MAG for short.
+But most people call both approaches MIG welding because there isn’t a distinctive difference.

-MIG welding carbon steel usually requires a mix of 75% argon and 25% CO2.
+Usually, MIG welding carbon steel requires a mix of 75% argon and 25% CO2.
 It’s also possible to MIG weld mild steel with 100% CO2 to achieve better penetration.
-But, welding aluminum requires a 100% argon or an Ar/He mixture.
+But welding aluminum requires 100% argon or an Ar/He mixture.

 You can learn more about MIG welding shielding gasses here.